singularityhacker/Content/singularity-hacker-book/digital-power-laws.md

 As we reach the physical limits of transistor sizes, entirely new hardware architectures are developed that sustain the progression.
 Things like 3D chips, specialized chips, and non-silicon based chips like photonics, spintronics, and neuromorphic chips are being developed and will ensure that this law continues.

-“Regular boosts to computing performance that used to come from Moore's Law will continue, and will instead stem from changes to how chips are designed.” - Mike Muller, CTO at ARM
+> “Regular boosts to computing performance that used to come from Moore's Law will continue, and will instead stem from changes to how chips are designed.” - Mike Muller, CTO at ARM

-What this does not mean is that a user's experience of computer speed will grow.
-We tend to be more sloppy with application development when its cheap to make up for it with hardware horsepower.
-There is a standing joke that the same amount of computing resources that were sued to send astronauts to the moon in the 60’s is now accidentally used up a sluggish browser tab.
+What this does not mean is that a user's experience of computer speed will increase.
+We tend to be more sloppy with application development when it's cheap to make up for it with hardware horsepower.
+There is a standing joke that the same amount of computing resources that were used to send astronauts to the moon in the 60’s is now accidentally used up a sluggish browser tab.

 **Kryder’s Law**